-^{} Multi-family dwellings shall have an additional 10,000 sq. ft. of lot area for each bedroom in excess of ten.

-^{} There shall be between the nearest right-of-way and the extreme front of all buildings, other than single-or two-family dwellings, a distance equal to not less than three (3) times the height of the building, but not less than forty (40) feet for all buildings other than single- or two-family dwellings, there shall be provided side yard and rear yard setbacks of not less than two (2) times the height of the building, but not less than thirty (30) feet.
+- Multi-family dwellings shall have an additional 10,000 sq. ft. of lot area for each bedroom in excess of ten. - There shall be between the nearest right-of-way and the extreme front of all buildings, other than single-or two-family dwellings, a distance equal to not less than three (3) times the height of the building, but not less than forty (40) feet for all buildings other than single- or two-family dwellings, there shall be provided side yard and rear yard setbacks of not less than two (2) times the height of the building, but not less than two (2) times the height of the building, but not less than thirty (30) feet. - Elderly Housing developments must have at least ten (10) acres that leaves five (5) acres of which contain contiguous, nonwetland area. - NH RSA 289:3 stipulates that setbacks from structures/excavation to cemetery boundaries shall be a minimum of 25 feet because Pelham's zoning does not specify setbacks to cemeteries. - Buildings shall be set back from the nearest lot line a distance of one hundred (100) feet unless a greated setback is established at the Planning Board's discretion [Amended by Special Town Meeting 6/24/17]